Dr Richard Stoneman

 - A Luminous Land: Artists Discover Greece (J. Paul Getty Museum 1998)

 - Il Romanzo di Alessandro.
-Volume I of this three volume edition and commentary of the three ancient Greek (and one Latin) recensions was published by Mondadori (Fondazione Valla) in 2007, and II and III should follow over the next few years.
+Volume I of this three volume edition and commentary of the three ancient Greek (and one Latin) recensions was published by Mondadori (Fondazione Valla) in 2007, volume II in 2012, and volume III should follow after another such interval.
 Thereafter, an English edition will one day appear from Oxford.

 - Alexander the Great: a Life in Legend (Yale University Press 2007.
-A Greek edition is scheduled for 2009)
+Greek edition, Topos Publishers 2011)